If you’re new to keeping goldfish, you may be wondering whether goldfish can live in normal tap water and what kind of water they need.

 In this article, we explain how to make your tap water safe for goldfish and what kind of water goldfish need.

-Goldfish shouldn’t live in untreated tap water
+Goldfish cannot live in untreated tap water

-Tap water contains chemicals that are bad for your fish.
-And, even worse, can kill all of the ‘good bacteria’ in your tank.
+Tap water contains chemicals that will kill all of the ‘good bacteria’ in your tank.